nicohuttmann/embl-bioinfo-pRoteomics/docs/02-group_project.md

 ## Import your data

 By now, you should have a link to the datasets in Slack.
 If not, please complain.
 There should be two files called report.tsv and report.parquet.
-Both are output files from the [DIA-NN](https://github.com/vdemichev/DiaNN) software, a tool that analyzes mass spectrometry data and outputs a table of all identified ions.^[Each ion, also called precursor, represents a peptide and its charge states.
+Both are output files from the [DIA-NN](https://github.com/vdemichev/DiaNN) software, a tool that analyzes mass spectrometry data and outputs a table of all identified ions.^[Each ion, also called precursor, represents a peptide and its charge state.
 Each peptide can have multiple cahrge states and was originally derived from a protein by proteolytic cleavage.
 All this data stems from multiple samples and replicates which are combined in one table.]

 ::: {.rmdnote}